 - Video watch time: 4:20

-Spade bits are one of my favourite tools for boring large holes in wood, and they’re useful in ways that other bits aren’t.
-And though every hardware store in the civilized world sells spade bits, I find that few people appreciate their full value.
-The ability to resharpen spade bits easily with a file or bench grinder is one example of what I mean (more on this later).
+The ability to resharpen spade bits easily with a file or bench grinder is one example of why I like them (more on this later).
 You can see my collection of spade bits below, in a leather pouch I made for the storing them.

 How Spade Bits Work